DavidKay/AgileProcess/definition-of-ready.md

 It is important that a workstream has clarity on the items required for the Sprint, so both the Business's and Workstream's expectations are met.
 The Definition of Ready includes: -

 ## User stories
-A clearly defined userstory e.g. as an Online Banking customer, Back Office user and so on following the standard format
+A clearly defined user story following the standard format

 - As a "Type of User" I want "some goal" for "some reason"